quantumarmadillo/quantumarmadillo/README.md

 - 👋 Hi, I’m Vapor One Eternal.
 I use Quantum Armadillo based on the Olympus WS-822, personally.
+They can add filters to any screenshot on any smart device and any basement super computer.

 - 👀 I like looking at different things to examine patterns.
 Things like Chinese characters, source code, time cycles, etc.

 - 🌱 I’m currently learning how to make themed audio packs.
+Less angry ones.

 - 💞️ **I thought it'd be nice to let the world know that if they get an Olympus WS-821, WS-822, or WS-823 and WITHOUT modifying it, adding 198 folders to the MUSIC folder, each folder with 200 MP3's.
 Like a soundboard library in ANY LANGUAGE.
 SETTINGS >> PLAY MODE >> MUSIC to RANGE ALL, REPEAT ON, RANDOM ON.
 It's psychic and FAST!** [SETUP INFO](/SETUP)

 - 📫 I'm BUSY.
 I'm not responding to messages.
+Nothing personal.

 - 😄 Pronouns: Whatever.
 Be clever.